-Even more impressive is that advertising via Instagram Stories is actually cheaper for alcohol brands.
-In fact, when it comes to CPC, Instagram Ads placed in Stories are 7% cheaper than ads placed on the feed.
-It may not seem like a lot, but with hundreds of ad campaigns running costs can easily add up quickly.
+Even more interesting is that advertising via Instagram Stories is actually cheaper for alcohol brands.
+In fact, when it comes to CPC, Instagram Ads placed in Stories are marginally cheaper than ads placed on the feed.
+It may only be a small margin, but with hundreds of ad campaigns running costs can easily add up quickly.

 Luckily there are social media tools available that can make this process painless.
-With Socialbakers you can browse through the largest influencer database, getting AI influencer recommendations that match your different audience personas.
+Socialbakers’ AI can help you to identify the right influencers for your audience, and match recommendations with your different audience personas.
 Each influencer is also given a score that reflects how effective their performance will be.

 But keep in mind, selecting influencers is just half of the battle.
 When it comes to alcohol marketing, it’s absolutely vital to brief influencers you work with on content limitations.
 While this has become second-nature for alcohol brand’s marketing teams, it’s likely completely new for influencers unless they’ve worked with age-restricted products in the past.